Skip to main content

 22 10 2021 Lucky Dumpling Market Oz Asia Festival 2021 Photo Credit Xplorer Studio

 Adelaide Festival Centre is located on the western side of King William Road, approximately 200 metres north of the North Terrace intersection.
-Its part of the Riverbank precinct, adjacent to Elder Park.
+It's part of the Riverbank precinct, adjacent to Elder Park & Festival Plaza.

 • The Festival Centre includes Festival Theatre, the adjoining Banquet Room, and The Star: Kitchen and Bar, located in the building located closest to King William Road.

-• Dunstan Playhouse, Children’s Artspace and Space Theatre are in the second building, located further down the riverbank on Festival Drive.
+• Dunstan Playhouse, Space Theatre and Artspace are in the second building, located further down the riverbank on Festival Drive.

 Directions via Google Maps